asmedrano/jinjastar/README.md

 ```

 We would then run ```jstar.py -d ~/path/to/your_project -o /path/to/somedir``` and we'd end up with a mirror of our project
-except that the templates have now been rendered and the files now look like this.
+except that the templates have now been rendered and the files now look like this

 index.html